pragmint/open-practices/practices/perform-automated-code-analysis.md

 - You are a tech lead or manager need to enforce consistent code quality across the team so we can deliver successful products without increasing review overhead.

 ## How to Gain Traction

+### Incremental Adoption

+Introducing linting/formatting tools to an existing codebase can result in large, sweeping changes, which can be hard to review, causing conflicts and delays.
+It is helpful to start with a more permissive configuration, gradually adding coverage and introducing more strict configurations.
+For example, ESLint has a [Typed-Linting](https://typescript-eslint.io/troubleshooting/typed-linting/) plugin that can be gradually applied.

+Additionally, and especially with legacy systems, it can be helpful to gradually apply the linting rules to the codebase itself.
+Start with your core business logic and you can gradually expand the coverage over time.

 ### Start with Education & Demos